kudulab/docker-openjdk-dojo/README.md

-# docker-java-ide
+# docker-openjdk-dojo

-A Dojo docker image with Java tools.
+A [Dojo](https://github.com/ai-traders/dojo) docker image with Java build tools.
 Based on openjdk:8.

 ## Specification
 This image has installed: